mjosaarinen/brutus/README.md

 The main advantage of BRUTUS over SUPERCOP is that it allows a rapid testing cycle.
 You can compile and run basic tests on nearly 200 candidate variants in just few minutes (about 95% currently runnable).
-You can also easily add your own statistical tests or test vector generation/verification code into the framework.
+You can also easily add your own test code into the framework.

 No warranty whatsoever.
 If you use this code in your project, attribute me.